 RDT Column Name Unit Definition Business Rule MAX_DAILY_RUN TIME (Maximum Daily Run Time) Hours The maximum number of hours a demand response resource can be committed and/or dispatched on a daily basis.
 Leave blank if no constraint CURT_ENERGY_L IMIT (Curtailment Energy Limit) MWh The energy limit for curtailing the consumption of energy for NGR.
 If no limit, leave blank.
 This is a placeholder for future functionality.
-ENERGY_EFFIC (Energy Efficiency) numeric The percentage of charging energy that the device can store and later discharge; $0 \le n \le 1$ .
+ENERGY_EFFIC (Energy Efficiency) numeric The percentage of charging energy that the device can store and later discharge; 0<= n <=1.
 For example a resource that has 90% round-trip efficiency would enter 0.90 here.
 Also referred to as Round Trip Efficiency.
-EMISSION_RATE mtCO2/ MMBtu For gas-fired resources, the emission rate (mtCO2/MMBtu) used to determine a resource's greenhouse gas compliance obligation GHG_COMPLIANC E_OBLIG Y / null Indicator of a resource that has a green- house gas compliance obligation and is eligible to recover greenhouse gas allowance costs.
-Note that this flag only applies to resources that have a greenhouse gas compliance obligation to serve California.
 FORECAST_SELE CTION ISO or SC Indicator for whether a resource will provide its own forecast (select 'SC') or will utilize the ISO's forecast (select 'ISO') VER flag must be Y for this election to be made Selecting 'SC' requires certification EXP_SUPPORT Y / null Indicator of a resource that has sold capacity to an out-of-balancing authority area load serving entity, and no CAISO Load Serving Entity has a right to such capacity.
-By making this selection, the resource can be a designated resource to support export Self-Schedules at Scheduling Points backed by non- Resource Adequacy Capacity.
+By making this selection, the resource can be a designated resource to support export Self-Schedules at Scheduling Points backed by non-Resource Adequacy Capacity.
 This field defaults to null.
 The SC must select Y to activate.
 This option is not available to NGR, PDR, RDRR, Pump resources, or WEIM resources.